azuresysadmin/Terragrunt_template/README.md

 ### Disclaimer: I recently begun using Terragrunt and I am still a novice.
 I created this repository to learn, but at the same time it might be useful for someone else.
 I am not saying that this is the optimal way of working, but it is how I am using the tool, for now.
 It will be continuously updated.

 ## 1. Why Terragrunt?
 Terragrunt is a wrapper for Terraform, that sort of modifies the way you'd normally define a deployment.
-The whole concept of Terragrunt is the term "DRY", i.e *"Don't repeat yourself"*. <br> You define a good parent configuration, that you can re-use for any environment.
+The whole concept of Terragrunt is the term "DRY", i.e *"Don't repeat yourself"*.
+You define a good parent configuration, that you can re-use for any environment.

-This is also the reason why I begun to learn about Terragrunt, becasue I was a bit irritated that I couldn't use variables for my remote backend in Terraform. <br> Eventually I figured that it would lead to human errors about the name convention, overwrites etc of the state file; especially in a larger project.
+This is also the reason why I begun to learn about Terragrunt, becasue I was a bit irritated that I couldn't use variables for my remote backend in Terraform.
+Eventually I figured that it would lead to human errors about the name convention, overwrites etc of the state file; especially in a larger project.
 Hence why Terragrunt came to my mind.

 Terragrunt can help with the deploy automation in many other aspects, other than just providing me with usable variables in the remote backend configuration.
 This will just be a short introduction on how to get started with Terragrunt.